What do the methods of producing biodiesel look like?

 Biodiesel offers a promising, cleaner alternative to traditional diesel, though it faces challenges such as time-intensive production processes and environmental concerns from wastewater.
 Addressing these issues through efficient practices and renewable energy could enhance its viability and sustainability.

-Follow along in this alternative vehicle fuels series and click here for our kick off blog.
+Follow along in this alternative vehicle fuels series and click here for our kick off blog or the whole series.

 Written by Mustafa Haque, Public Policy Intern